Teenlife

 To help you and your student prepare for this season of college applications, it’s important to understand any changes in the application requirements and formats.

-There are four college applications currently available to students: The Common Application, The Coalition Application, the Universal Application, and college-specific applications.
+Four college applications are currently available to students: the Common Application, the Coalition Application, the Universal Application, and college-specific applications.

-Each year, the applications offer changes and upgrades to the previous year, and the 2018-19 application season is no different.
-Following are some changes to note for this year’s applications.
+Each year, the applications offer changes and upgrades to the previous year's, and the 2024-25 application season is no different.
+The following are some changes to note for this year’s applications.

 The Common Application

-The 2018-19 Common App launched on August 1.
+The 2024-25 Common App launches on August 1.
 This is the most widely used application by prospective college students because you can complete one application and share it with multiple colleges.
-Following are the changes to the application as noted on the Common App blog:
+Visit the Common App blog for additional information on any changes and updates from previous years.

-The Common Application has released seven essay prompts for the 2018–2019 application cycle; these are the same prompts that were used in the 2017–2018 application cycle.
-You will be able to pick only one prompt and your answer must be between 250 and 650 words.
+The Common Application has released seven essay prompts for the 2024-2025 application cycle.
+You can choose only one prompt and your answer must be between 250 and 650 words.

 The Coalition Application